 The "central problem" slide points out a critical way in which this analogy breaks down.
-Unlike functions, web scripts terminate as soon as they request inputs from users (as soon as they display the boxes for the web form).
+Unlike functions, web scripts terminate as soon as they request inputs from users (as soon as they display the boxes for the web form and read the inputs).
 The user must press a (submit) button to continue the computation.
 This means that you have to change how you write programs when you implement web programs.